cksoftwaretech/wangfuk/EVIDENCE.md

 >
 > *Translation:*
 > **11.5**
 > "Regarding the leakage of the fire tank gate valve at Wang Chi Court...
-Considering the waterproofing warranty will be held by the Major Repair Contractor, to avoid future disputes, members suggested having **'Prestige' [Macro-Ip]** quote for the replacement..."
+Considering the waterproofing warranty will be held by the Major Repair Contractor, to avoid future disputes, members suggested having **'Prestige'** quote for the replacement..."
-> *(Analysis: Prestige was awarded the specific fire tank job despite higher costs ($102,000 vs $78,400 in item 7.1 comparison), consolidating their control over the fire safety infrastructure.)*

 > **Evidence [D]: The Failure of Routine Checks**
 > *Source: 12th MC Meeting Minutes (No. 12) / 2025-09-29*